cnguyen46/Algorithm/README.md

 IDE used for the project is VS Code.
 Download link: https://code.visualstudio.com/

-Noted: Theses are the assignment from Fall 2023, class CSCE 310.
+Noted: These are the assignment from Fall 2023, class CSCE 310.
 This should be used for studying purpose, and I won't hold any responsible if you copy my code for submitting the assignment.